-MOWOC’s four staff members work closely with our volunteers to meet the needs of a growing waiting list of local residents who could be served if more meals and more volunteers were available.
-MOWOC’s goal is to provide seven meals per week instead of the current five meals.
+MOWOC’s five staff members work closely with our volunteers at our Savannah Street location to meet the needs of a growing waiting list of local residents who are served as more meals and more volunteers are available.
+MOWOC’s provides meals to all our clients through two plans geared to meet the individual circumstances.
+One provides 5 meals per week and the second provides 7 meals per week.
 The ability to freeze and store meals allows MOWOC to make once-per-week meal deliveries to more remote areas of the county that previously had not been served because of the time, distance, and volunteer commitment required.
-The desired outcome is meal delivery to more elder adults in need, including those who have not been eligible to receive meals because of their geographic location in the county.
-Additional income will be needed to increase meal service.
-More volunteers are being recruited for meal service, handyman work, and friendly visitors to accommodate additional clients.
+The outcome is meal delivery to more elder adults in need, including those who have not been eligible to receive meals because of their geographic location in the county.
+Additional income and more volunteers are needed to increase meal service.
+We welcome more volunteers for meal service, handyman work, and friendly visitors to accommodate additional clients.

 Frozen meals are delivered Monday-Friday to clients throughout Coweta County.
 These meals are prepared our cook and packaged by volunteer kitchen assistants in MOWOC's kitchen at 8 Savannah Street in Newnan.

 Handyman repairs make clients’ homes safer and help prevent accidents.
 These repairs may include: installing wheelchair ramps, grab bars, repairs to steps, windows, doors, replacing light bulbs, and more.